Cam-Can-Do/ansible-personal/README.md

 # Personal System Bootstrap
 This repo is used to install and configure a Debian-based Linux system to match my daily driver configuration.
+By default, it will only run playbooks needed to configure a Kali VM (kali_vm.yml).
+To configure an entirely new system with EVERYTHING, use bare_metal.yml.

 ## Usage